Small Batch Peanut Butter Frosting

 - If you’re frosting cupcakes with an offset spatula, you can frost 1 dozen cupcakes because you typically don’t use as much as you would piping.

-- If you’re frosting a 6 inch cake, you can frost the top and edges with about a spoonful or two left over, depending on how thick you like it.
+- If you’re frosting a 6 inch cake like my Small Banana Cake, you can frost the top and edges with about a spoonful or two left over, depending on how thick you like it.

 - If you’re frosting a small two layer cake, you can frost the middle and top.
 Frosting the edges will depend on how much you’ve used so far.
 You can always leave it as a naked cake with the edges showing.